Workshop visits

 Main activity: Individual activity booklet.

-For students in CM2, 6th grade and 5th grade, Paris
+For students in fifth grade, sixth grade and fifth grade, Paris

-During a philosophical awakening session, the nature and forms of prejudices are evoked, their links with discrimination, rejection and hatred of others.
+During a philosophical awakening session, the nature and forms of prejudice are discussed, as well as their links with discrimination, rejection, and hatred of others.

 Themes: Prejudice, racism, anti-Semitism.